Patrick Radden Keefe: Books

+The Snakehead: An Epic Tale of the Chinatown Underworld and the American Dream (2009)

 Keefe's The Snakehead reported on Cheng Chui Ping and her Snakehead gang in New York City, which operated between 1984 and 2000.
+The book focuses on the 1993 Golden Venture incident in which a cargo ship smuggling 286 undocumented Chinese ran aground, ultimately killing ten passengers.
 Keefe describes how Ping illegally smuggled immigrants from China into the U.S. on a massive scale through cargo ships.
 The book includes interviews with several of those immigrants, who describe their lives in the U.S. In 2000, Ping was arrested by the U.S. government and sentenced to 35 years in prison for her part in leading these operations.
 Janet Maslin of the New York Times called The Snakehead a "formidably well-researched book that is as much a paean to its author's industriousness as it is a chronicle of crime."

-Say Nothing
+Say Nothing: A True Story of Murder and Memory in Northern Ireland (2018)

 Say Nothing focuses on The Troubles in Northern Ireland, beginning with the 1972 abduction and murder of Jean McConville.
 Keefe began researching and writing the book after reading Dolours Price's obituary in 2013.

-Empire of Pain
+The book was subsequently adapted into a miniseries of the same name in 2024 on FX on Hulu.

+Empire of Pain: The Secret History of the Sackler Dynasty (2021)

 In April 2021, his book Empire of Pain: The Secret History of the Sackler Dynasty was published by Doubleday.
 The book examines the Sackler family and their responsibility in the manufacturing of the painkiller OxyContin by Purdue Pharma.
 It is an extension of his 2017 New Yorker article "The Family That Built an Empire of Pain."